How you can help

 - Explore and challenge your own views about sexual violence.

 - Appreciate that there is going to be serious disruption in their life, and that this will probably affect you.
 Take your needs seriously and seek your own support.

-- Take every opportunity to remind them that you love them for who they are, and that she/he is still the person she/he was before that happened to her/him.
-All her/his reactions are normal reactions to an abnormal situation.
+- Take every opportunity to remind them that you love them for who they are, and that they are still the person they were before this happened to them.
+All their reactions are normal reactions to an abnormal situation.